checkeverything.ch

 • Shipping risk exists

-• Cannot inspect the device before approving quote
+• You cannot inspect the device before approving the quote

 4. DIY Repairs